Medill-East/YinYangChicken/README.md

 # YinYangMessenger
-This is the game demo for YinYang Messenger
+This is the game demo for YinYang Chicken